stakater-archive/StakaterCloudDocs-Archived/content/sre/applications/cloud-native-app.md

 ### How?

-Platform includes a managed Prometheus; just define a PrometheusRule.
+- Platform includes a managed Prometheus; just define a PrometheusRule.
+- Platform also includes [IngressMonitorController](https://github.com/stakater/IngressMonitorController) which can send downtime alerts when application degrades.

 ## 24. Backup & restore (optional)